Surah Al-Qadr (Surah 97 – The Power) describes the Night of

 In his sacrifice and resurrection Isa al Masih became the gate through the barrier of sin that separates us from God.
 This is why the prophet said:

-Because of this gate, we now can re-gain the relationship we had with our Creator before our sin became a barrier and we can be assured of the forgiveness of our sins.
+Because of this gate, we now can re-gain the relationship we had with our Creator before our sin became a barrier and we can be assured of receiving mercy and the forgiveness of our sins.

 As the Injil declares: